 House Bill 1818 (85th Legislature, Regular Session) directed the Commission to seek input from stakeholders in the development of this plan.
-The Commission developed a communications plan to seek input from stakeholders, including posting the draft plan on the Commission's website for comment following discussion of the draft plan at the Commissioners' Conference on May 11, 2021.
-Availability of the plan for comment was announced via:
+The Commission developed a communications plan to seek input from stakeholders, including posting the draft plan on the Commission's website for comment following discussion of the draft plan at the Commissioners' Conference on March 29, 2022.
+Availability of the plan for comment will be announced via: